-made towards emissions reductions targets over time.
+The general expectation is that progress will be made towards emissions reductions targets over time.
 As part of your emissions reduction planning you should be setting plans which will help you make continuous progress towards Net Zero and forming KPIs which help you monitor progress.
 Read more here.

-Buyers may expect you to clearly explain any circumstances where your emissions progress is lagging.
+Buyers may expect you to clearly explain progress is lagging.
 This could include explanations for why you have not achieved plans set out for that year or limited progress towards your KPIs.

-- Some reasons why your reductions may deviate from your targets include - Planned actions to reduce emissions being delayed due to lack of available financing - External factors that were outside the business's control, such as changes in legislation or market conditions
+- any circumstances where your emissions - Some reasons why your reductions may deviate from your targets include - Planned actions to reduce emissions being delayed due to lack of available financing - External factors that were outside the business's control, such as changes in legislation or market conditions